exrhizo/athens-roam-parser/README.md

 Installation on Mac

- - Get Java JDK 8
+ - Get Java JDK 11
  - `brew install clojure/tools/clojure`

- - `brew install leiningen`
+Compilation during development

-Compilation
+ - `npx cljsbuild watch athens`

- - `lein cljsbuild once`
+Production

- - `lein lein minify-assets`
+ - `npx shadow-cljs release athens`

-This creates `dist/parser.min.js` with a size of 1.5MB... hm.. this is quite large if it is to be included in a Roam Depot style extension.
+This creates `dist/index.js` with a size of 312K... hm.. this is large if it is to be included in a Roam Depot style extension? better than when using `lein cljsbuild`.

 __Anyone know how to make this smaller?__